pakbch/PAKBCH-CyberDD0S/README.md

-# PAKBCH-CyberDD0S
+# PakCyber DD0S

-PAKBCH CYBER DDOS Can Take Down Multiple Sites At One Time
+Can Take Down Many Websites At The Same Time

+## Disclaimer
+- Education Purposes Only We Are Not Responsible What U Will Do With This Tool